LordArrin/rss-bridge/README.md

     └── MyCustomBridge.php
 ```

-Each bridge must live under the `RSSBridge\Bridges` namespace, extend `BridgeAbstract` or anpther basic bridge,
+Each bridge must live under the `RSSBridge\Bridges` namespace, extend `BridgeAbstract` or another basic bridge,
 start with `declare(strict_types=1);`, and have a filename ending with `Bridge.php`.

 ```php